pine-vm/pine/explore/internal-analysis/2026-07-21-elm-compiler-abstract-syntax-model-migration.md

 ### Phase 1: Establish behavior and model parity

 1. Inventory every `Stil4mElmSyntax7` type in `ElmCompilerInDotnet` and classify it as canonicalization, lowering, emission, source tooling, or compatibility API.
-2. Add parity tests that run representative modules through the current path and through direct `SyntaxModel -> ElmSyntaxAbstract` conversion, comparing canonical names, normalized literals, declaration order, and emitted Pine behavior.
+2. Add parity tests that compare canonicalized concrete syntax converted directly to `ElmSyntaxAbstract` with explicitly canonical source, covering canonical names, normalized literals, and declaration order.
+Keep the Stil4m compatibility adapter covered by the existing canonicalization suite; it delegates to the concrete implementation and is therefore not an independent semantic oracle.
 3. Add focused tests for concrete constructs that disappear or change shape in abstract syntax: parentheses, operator applications, tuple and record syntax, let destructuring, patterns, comments, hexadecimal literals, and escaped literals.
 4. Define the graph-path vocabulary used to correlate abstract nodes with canonical concrete nodes, including rules for skipped concrete-only nodes.
+This belongs to Phase 6 and is intentionally deferred until the abstract boundary exists; adding it during the canonicalization-only work would create an unused speculative API.

+#### Phase 1 implementation report

+The existing canonicalization suite was retained as compatibility coverage, and focused concrete-model tests now compare direct concrete-to-abstract conversion with explicitly canonical source.
+Additional tests cover formatting-insensitive abstract equality and preservation of ranges, comments, imports, separator locations, hexadecimal spelling, and escaped literal source text.

+The main surprise was that an independent “old path versus new path” oracle ceased to exist once the Stil4m entry point became a compatibility adapter over concrete canonicalization.
+The plan was corrected to use explicit canonical source as the semantic oracle instead.
+The proposed graph-path vocabulary was also moved back to Phase 6: no production consumer exists until later-stage diagnostics use the abstract tree.

 ### Phase 2: Move canonicalization to `SyntaxModel`